claudiamohh/claudiamohh.github.io/_posts/2022-08-30-Table-Extraction-using-TableNet-Model-with-Pytorch-Lightning.md

-## Reimplement Tablenet Paper using Pytorch Lightning
+## Table Extraction using TableNet Model with Pytorch Lightning

  The Marmot dataset is used to train the TableNet model.
 The dataset consists of: images, table_mask, column_mask.